How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 Save the file.
 Then quit Claude Desktop completely (not just close the window) and reopen it.
 On macOS that means Cmd+Q. On Windows, right-click the tray icon and choose Quit.
 Reopening is what triggers Claude to read the new config.

-How does the OAuth handshake work?
+How does The sign-in flow work?

-Claude opens your default browser to a Beyond Time consent screen.
-You sign in, confirm that you want to grant Claude access to your goals data, and the browser hands the token back via a localhost callback.
+The first time Claude Desktop tries to use a Beyond Time tool, it opens your default browser to a Beyond Time sign-in screen.
+You sign in, confirm that you want to grant Claude access, and the browser closes automatically.
+Back in Claude Desktop, your goals are now accessible.

-Tokens are long-lived but refreshable.
-If your session expires, you will see an "authentication required" error and Claude will prompt you to re-auth.
+If your session expires, you will see an "authentication required" error and Claude will prompt you to sign in again — the process takes about 30 seconds.

-How do you confirm the connection works?
+How do You confirm the connection works?

 The fastest way to confirm is to ask Claude to list your goals.
 Open a new conversation in Claude Desktop and type: